onyx-platform/onyx/doc/user-guide/functions.md

 #### Grouping & Aggregation

 Grouping ensures that "like" values are always routed to the same virtual peer, presumably to compute an aggregate.
 Grouping is specified inside of a catalog entry.
-There are two ways to two group: by key of segment, or by arbitrary function.
+There are two ways to group: by key of segment, or by arbitrary function.
 Grouping by key is a convenience that will reach into each segment and pin all segments with the same key value in the segment together.
 Grouping functions receive a single segment as input.
 The output of a grouping function is the value to group on.
 Grouped functions must set keys `:onyx/min-peers` and `:onyx/flux-policy`.
 See below for a description of these.

 #### Group By Key